-We have audited the financial statements of SONS Investments Ltd (the "Fund") which comprise the statement of financial position as at 31 December 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended and notes, comprising a summary of significant accounting policies.
+We have audited the financial statements of SONS Investments Ltd (the "Fund"), which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements on pages 7 to 43 gives a true and fair view of the financial position of the Fund as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements on pages 7 to 43 give a true and fair view of the financial position of the Fund as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).